 – Only a genetic Intended Parent can be named on the parentage order.
 A non-genetic Intended Parent will need to establish parentage via a second or stepparent adoption following birth.

 According to Mass.
 G.L. c.
 46, § 4B, “Any child born to a married woman as a result of artificial insemination with the consent of her husband, shall be considered the legitimate child of the mother and such husband.”
 While this statute specifically refers to sperm donors, all statutes in Massachusetts must be read in a gender-neutral manner (Goodridge v.
 Dept. of Public Health).
+The donor is not a parent of a child conceived through any form of assisted reproduction (Adoption of a Minor).
+Parentage can also be established through intent and conduct to parent (Partanen v.
+Gallaher).

 Legal and medical steps involved in the surrogacy process may differ from case to case.
 Please speak with your agency and attorneys about how the process might look for you.